Duke Law School, 2003

 Board Member, 2009 to 2014

-Dhamian Blue represents clients in civil, regulatory, and white collar criminal cases.
+Dhamian Blue has nearly twenty years of experience, representing clients in civil, regulatory, and white collar criminal cases.

 His cases have involved health care fraud, telemarketing fraud, mail/wire fraud, counterfeit currency, antitrust claims, and several other areas of practice.

 Dhamian also has represented clients who have been prosecuted for drug trafficking conspiracies, armed robbery, and first degree murder.

 Dhamian’s civil practice focuses on business disputes and class action lawsuits alleging claims for securities and investment fraud, antitrust claims, consumer protection, and unlawful employment practices.
 He has been recognized by Super Lawyers and Business North Carolina as being among the “Legal Elite” for his work.